CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 * the revision of the organization-wide information security guideline may require.
 For major changes, therefore, information security management should be included.

-#### OPS.1.1.3.M2 Definition of responsibilities [Head IT]
+#### OPS.1.1.3.M2 Definition of responsibilities [Head of IT]

 When setting up patch and change management, a number of responsibilities need to be addressed.
-It must be ensured that there is a precise definition of each task and organization area, which responsibilities an employee has in the patch and change process, and how the coordination between the individual areas has to proceed.
+It must be ensured that there is a precise definition for each task and organization area, which responsibilities an employee has in the patch and change process, and how the coordination between the individual areas has to proceed.

 It is sometimes the case that employees in different areas of an institution have different responsibilities for making changes.
 For example, one section may be responsible for operating systems, and another section may be responsible for the services installed on it (eg, e-mail server, application, etc.).
 This can then lead to different areas being responsible, for example, for patching an entire system.
 In such cases, it is particularly important to specify the responsibilities.